juliachanb/juliachanb.github.io/pages/resume.md

 **2016 News & Documentary Emmy Award**

-> Won in the "New Approaches: Current News Coverage" category for multimedia project and investigation, "The Dead Unknown."
+- Reveal won in the "New Approaches: Current News Coverage" category for "The Dead Unknown," a multimedia investigation.

 **2016 National Edward R. Murrow Award for Overall Excellence**

 **2016 National Edward R. Murrow Award for Website**

 **2015 Finalist for Online Journalism Award – General Excellence**

+**2015 Finalist for Online Journalism Award – Pro-am Student Projects**

+**2015 Finalist for National Awards for Education Reporting**

+**2014 Finalist for IRE Award – Multiplatform**

+**2013 Peabody Award**

+- Reveal won for its shocking radio report about overdose deaths at Veterans Administration hospitals: "The VA’s Opiate Overload."

 ___